waynegramlich/Fab/docs/FabGeometries.md

 ### <a name="fabgeometries----getgeometryinfo"></a>2.4 `FabGeometry.`getGeometryInfo():

-FabGeometry.getGeometryInfo(self, tracing: str = '') -> Tuple[float, float, float, float]:
+FabGeometry.getGeometryInfo(self, tracing: str = '') -> FabGeometries.FabGeometryInfo:

-Return information about FabGeometry.
+Return FabGeometryInfo about FabGeometry.
-Arguments:
-* *plane* (FabPlane): The plane to project the FabGeometry onto.

 Returns:
-* (float): The geometry area in square millimeters.
+* (FabGeometryInfo): The geometry information.
-* (float): The perimeter length in millimeters.
-* (float):
-  The minimum internal radius in millimeters. -1.0 means there is no internal radius.
-* (float): The minimum external radius in millimeters.
-0 means that all corners are "sharp".

 ## <a name="fabgeometries--fabgeometryinfo"></a>3 Class FabGeometryInfo: